Rosualdo is just an ordinary person with an extraordinary God, who wants to spread God’s words and love through writing articles and poems.

 I am not ashamed of the gospel, because it is the power of God for the salvation of everyone who believes: first for the Jew, then for the Gentile (Romans 1:16).

-The ultimate goal of the gospel is for salvation.
+The ultimate goal of the gospel is salvation.
 It is God's power to save souls.
 The ultimate goal of God in giving his Son is to save the world, not for prosperity (John 3:16), (1 Corinthians 9:19-23).
 Anyone who possesses the savior possesses the salvation and the gospel of the savior.
-The salvation and the gospel are free (Ephesians 2:8-9), and it must given free of charge (Matthew 10:7-8), (1 Corinthians 9:18).
-The worker deserves his wages (Luke 10:7), this is the church leaders and worker's defense regarding their service, but is limited only for needs, not for greed, wants, and cravings of the sinful nature (Galatians 5:16-26).
+The salvation and the gospel are free (Ephesians 2:8-9), and it must give free of charge (Matthew 10:7-8), (1 Corinthians 9:18).
+The worker deserves his wages (Luke 10:7), this is the church leader's and worker's defense regarding their service, but is limited only for needs, not for greed, wants, and cravings of the sinful nature (Galatians 5:16-26).
 Some Christians have set their minds and hearts on material things and prosperity, not on spiritual things and prosperity (Colossians 3:1-2).
-They think that a Christian life is a life of prosperity and financial gain (1 Timothy 6:5).
+They think that Christian life is a life of prosperity and financial gain (1 Timothy 6:5).
 They have been derailed from the path of godliness to the path of worldliness and greed.
 They serve God and use the gospel for personal gain.
 The gospel rewards blessings, whether material or spiritual, to God's servant (1 Corinthians 9:23), but the purpose of the gospel is to save souls.
 A Christian must show love to his neighbor, not greed (Luke 10:27), for the gospel is based on love, not on greed (John 3:16).

 How Paul Handles The Gospel (1 Corinthians 9)

-Paul, the greatest servant of God handles the gospel with self control (v.
+Paul, the greatest servant of God handles the gospel with self-control (v.
 24-27).
 He did not use his right as an apostle to indulge himself in material benefits in order not to hinder the gospel (v.
 12).
 He works for a living together with Barnabas and did not follow James, Peter, and other apostles who enjoyed the rights for material benefits as a worker (v.
 3-12), in order not to be a burden to anyone while preaching the gospel (1 Thessalonians 2:9).
 He has offered the gospel free of charge (v.
 18).
 He injects the gospel to anyone for salvation, not for greed, and material prosperity and enjoyment (v.
 19-23), (1 Thessalonians 2:5)

 The great commission is for salvation, not for a commission (Matthew 28:16-20).